cositools/cosi-data-challenge-2/README.md

 In summary, to get started with DC2, install cosipy, familiarize yourself with the data products, and then start working through the data challenges, as described below.

 ## Getting Help
-Please submit a New Issue in the [cosipy](https://github.com/cositools/cosipy) git repository if you have issues with the code.
+Please submit a new issue in the [cosipy](https://github.com/cositools/cosipy) git repository if you have issues with the code.
 If you have general feedback, or need further assistance, please reach out to the COSI Data Challenge team lead, Chris Karwin ([christopher.m.karwin@nasa.gov](mailto:christopher.m.karwin@nasa.gov)), the cosipy implementation lead, Israel Martinez-Castellanos ([israel.martinezcastellanos@nasa.gov](israel.martinezcastellanos@nasa.gov)), and the pipeline development lead Carolyn Kierans ([carolyn.a.kierans@nasa.gov](carolyn.a.kierans@nasa.gov)).

 ## Backgrounds
 In general, observations in the MeV band are hindered by high backgrounds (both instrumental and astrophysical).
 In order to ensure that COSI accomplishes it's main science goals, it is therefore crucial to have a firm understanding of these backgrounds.
 Although we are still in the early stages of development, with DC2 we have made significant progress in characterizing the background emission for COSI.
 Further details can be found in the [backgrounds](https://github.com/cositools/cosi-data-challenge-2/tree/main/backgrounds) directory.